 Hi there, and welcome to the Marxian Matrix!

-If you despise spineless politicians and are wary of false appearances, I think you will enjoy yourself here.
+If you despise cowardice and are wary of false appearances, I think you will enjoy yourself here.
 What we discuss is not necessarily a pleasant thing, but I want to make it as close to real as possible.
-No politically correct bullshit, no identity politics and no social justice crusades.

 So let’s make it real.
 I belong to a class of people who must sell their time and bodily life in order to survive.
 Ours is a class where we must pay the rent/mortgage and buy the food necessary for our survival: we do not have these things and we cannot produce them for ourselves.
 In Marxian terms, we lack the means of production.
 So to get these things, we go to work for the whole day so that we may come home and go work again the next day.